 The same bases, methods and assumptions are used in calculating the technical provisions for both the Report and Accounts and solvency purposes, with one exception.
-The exception relates to the valuation of the fixed rate bond where for solvency purposes the value includes allowances for future interest awards; for the Report and Account purposes only interest accrued to the reporting date is allowed for consistency with the FRS102 accounting for investment contracts.
-The value of this difference at the end of 2022 is a decrease to best estimate liabilities for solvency purposes of £0.91m (2021: £0.46m increase).
-The decrease to liabilities for solvency purposes is the effect of discounting at higher interest rates as at 31 December 2022.
+The exception relates to the valuation of the fixed rate bond where for solvency purposes the value includes allowances for future interest awards; for the Report and Account purposes only interest accrued to the reporting date is allowed in accordance with the FRS102 accounting for investment contracts.
+The value of this difference at the end of 2023 is an increase to best estimate liabilities for solvency purposes of £0.58m (2022: £0.91m decrease).
+The increase to liabilities for solvency purposes is the effect of discounting new business at lower interest rates as at 31 December 2023.